HillsMakan/sydneyhillsmakan/src/content/partner/penang-dollah-kitchen.md

   - Halal
 region:
   - Australia - Western Australia
-discount_pct: 0
+discount_pct: 10
-discount_text: "Excluding specials "
+discount_text: "Excluding promotions "
 ---
 Authentic Malaysian food in Perth, Penang Dollah Kitchen’s is a treasure trove of Malaysian delights, inviting you to experience the vibrant street food culture and exquisite dishes that Penang is celebrated for.